jorgegv/rage1/doc/BANKING-DESIGN.md

 The Loading phase starts by loading a BASIC loader that does the following:

-- Set RAMTOP to 0x6fff (that's enough space to run the complete loader)
+- Set RAMTOP to 0x6fff (that's about 5kB to run the complete loader, seems enough)

-- Load a minimal bank switching ASM routine at an address below 0x8184 (e.g.
+- Load a minimal bank switching ASM routine at an address below 0x8184 but above the RAMTOP(e.g. 0x7000)
-  0x7000)

 - For each of the banks 1, 3, 4 ,6 ,7: